PHONE: (07) 3349 4113

 Yicama Yam Bean | Featured Image | Seedmart Australia

-What Is Jicama?
 Jicama is a vigorous, subtropical and tropical climbing vine originally from Central and South America.
 A member of the legume family, it produces attractive blue or white pea-like flowers.
 However, gardeners typically remove these flowers to prevent toxic seed pods and encourage larger root growth.
-Jicama is generally grown as an annual […]
+This annual seed is generally grown for its crisp, sweet […]

 Featured Image | Parsley Blog Post | Seedmart Australia